SiteLock

 The question that remains is whether Tinubu’s government will rise to the occasion and address the country’s economic plight with genuine empathy and effective policy changes.
 Without immediate relief and comprehensive strategies, the majority of Nigerians face a bleak future.

-The survival of millions depends on a government that will heed their plight, stabilize the economy and fuel price, and provide real opportunities for growth and prosperity.
+The survival of millions depends on a government that will heed their plight, stabilise the economy and fuel price, and provide real opportunities for growth and prosperity.
 As Aisha Bello poignantly noted, “We just want to feed our families and have a future.
 Is that too much to ask?”

 content